-IK solver
+Inverse Kinematics solver

-An important part of robotic arm planning is an inverse kinematic solver.
-Given a pose in the robotic arm's work envelope, an inverse kinematic solver determines a set of joint angles that would place the end effector at that pose.
-Because not all poses have possible solutions and some poses are degenerate cases, analytical inverse kinematic solvers are mathematically complex.
+An important part of robotic arm planning is an inverse kinematics solver.
+Given a pose in the robotic arm's work envelope, an inverse kinematics solver determines a set of joint angles that would place the end effector at that pose.
+Because not all poses have possible solutions and some poses are degenerate cases, analytical inverse kinematics solvers are mathematically complex.

 KDL Solver